w6r/gotcha/README.md

 (Sniper is just xxi, with class and extra things to be put in an python application {might only apply with pyqt5}
 (Same description as XXI)

--- Can Pass Over 60+ Antiviruses including Malwarebytes and Win Defender if obfuscation and packaging the exe is done correctly.
+- Can Pass Over 60+ Antiviruses including Malwarebytes and Win Defender if obfuscation and packaging the exe is done correctly.

--- Very Simple code to understand/rework ,meaning even a python beginner can understand.
+- Very Simple code to understand/rework ,meaning even a python beginner can understand.

--- very few libraries needed meaning very fast transportation and execution.
+- very few libraries needed meaning very fast transportation and execution.

--- Can be implemented into any application with ease
+- Can be implemented into any application with ease

 Gotcha!-Medium
 ---------------
 The Medium Variant of "Gotcha!" is exactly what it means ,its a more compact version of "Gotcha!-Original" and is fixed and updated to more recent times.

--- Less libraries but alot of information stolen.
+- Less libraries but alot of information stolen.

--- Most common one used to be rewritten and reworked.
+- Most common one used to be rewritten and reworked.

---Overall better then the original in terms of code and speed.
+-Overall better then the original in terms of code and speed.

 Check us out at: